tednotfred/tednotfred.github.io/_posts/2024-05-10-Bugzilla-lost-password.markdown

 I had a situation where we had an old Bugzilla server that hadn’t been used for several years.
 As these things often happen, the “powers that be” suddenly decided we need that server to be back up and running NOW.
 Of course, nobody could remember their passwords any more and the email password mechanism had stopped working.

 A Google search could only seem to turn up suggestions that started with “login to an admin user…”.
 Yeah, if I could do that I wouldn’t really have problem would I?

-Anyway the solution was fairly easy actually.
+Anyway the solution was pretty easy actually.

-NOTE: this is a dangerous solution that leaves the admin user exposed for a little while.
-Take reasonable precautions to prevent access until finished.
+This is a dangerous solution that leaves the admin user exposed for a short time.
+You should take reasonable precautions to prevent access until finished.
 Either with firewall rules or via an Apache .htaccess rule.

 Sign on to Mysql via the command line on the server in question.